Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: Realisation fibrations and semi-Segal spaces

 \section{Realisation fibrations and semi-Segal spaces}

 Before can we prove the additivity theorem for weakly unital categories, we first need to establish an intermediate version for semi-Segal spaces.
-Most importantly, we will introduce a notion of locally Cartesian fibrations between semi-Segal spaces and check that it is compatible with the notions we have for quasicategories and weakly unital topological categories.
+Most importantly, we will introduce a notion of locally Cartesian fibrations between semi-Segal spaces and check that it is compatible with the notion we have for quasicategories.